conoro/hugo.conoroneill.net/content/post/vibe-coding-an-esp32-version-of-micro-quickjs-mquickjs.md

 +++
 date = "2025-12-26T06:40:48.313Z"
 draft = false
-title = "Vibe-Coding an ESP32 version of Micro QuickJS aka MQuickJS" slug = "vibe-coding-an-esp32-version-of-micro-quickjs-aka-mquickjs"
+title = "Vibe-Coding an ESP32 version of Micro QuickJS / MQuickJS" slug = "vibe-coding-an-esp32-version-of-micro-quickjs-mquickjs"
 +++

 In an early Christmas gift to everyone, the legendary Fabrice Bellard released a tiny new JavaScript engine called [Micro QuickJS](https://github.com/bellard/mquickjs).
 As someone who has been using [Espruino](https://espruino.com) for years and was responsible for ushering the NodeConf EU 2017/2018/2019 digital conference badges into being, this obviously caught my attention immediately.